 The objectives of this program are to develop a theoretical and practical understanding of the role of information in health care.
 In addition, students will gain a sound basis for implementing, developing, maintaining and managing health information resources and systems in health care, as well as skills in the management of health information, technology and decision making.
 The course of study is most useful for those interested in gaining skills in biomedical informatics to complement their existing career as a physician, nurse, other health care professional, IT professional, administrator or librarian.

-The curriculum consists of eight, 3-credit classes for a total of 24 credits.
+The curriculum consists of seven, 3-credit classes for a total of 21 credits.
 Students are required to complete the following three courses:

 BMI 510 – Introduction to Biomedical Informatics

 Four electives (12 credits) will be chosen from offerings in the current course catalog.